-Note to spammers: Rogue welcomes all viewpoints.
-However, if you are selling something and put your sales URL in your comment, you will be deleted and blocked.
+3. Spammers, you say?
+If you are selling something and put your sales URL in your comment, you will be deleted and blocked.
 This is a non-profit blog, for me and for you.

 4. Get the most out of Rogue.
 There's more than the column.
 To the right, The Front Page offers interesting news you might not have seen elsewhere; it is gathered by Front Page Editor Richard Silc and updated daily.

 Also, the site provides four pages under "In-Depth Reports": Arizona's Continuing Crisis, Best of the Front Page, Climate/Energy/Water and the City Desk.
 Each aggregates important stories on these topics.
 And check out the Phoenix 101 archive for my original columns on Phoenix and Arizona history.

 5. Can't get through?
 Rogue Columnist runs on the Typepad platform.
 Follow this link for information about service outages.